Xilang station: Entrances/exits

-The station has 7 points of entry/exit, distributed between the Line 1, Line 10 and Guangfo line concourses.
+The station has 9 points of entry/exit, distributed between the Line 1, Line 10, Line 22 and Guangfo line concourses.
 In its initial opening, the station had Exits A and B, whilst Exits D and J were added in the Guangfo line station's initial opening.
 On 28 September 2016, Exit F was added, and on 1 January 2022, Exit G was added.
 In order to cooperate with the construction of the Line 10 station, the original Exits A and B were closed and dismantled on 14 January 2022, new Exits A and B will be constructed on the south side of the concourse, equipped with escalators and disabled elevators.
 Exit J was closed on 22 January the same year to facilitate construction of the temporary transfer passage.
 When the Line 10 station was opened, Exits C and E were added.
+When the Line 22 station was opened, Exits K and L were added.

 In addition, there are multiple sets of turnstiles in the middle of the west side of the Line 1 concourse, which can be used by employees to travel directly between the station and the nearby Xilang Depot.